About the Midstream Natalist Ovulation Test

-If the test line (T) is as dark or darker than the control line (C), the test is positive and you’ll likely ovulate within 16-48 hours.
-If you want to get pregnant this month, now is the time.
+If the test line (T) is as dark or darker than the control line (C), the test is positive and you’ll likely ovulate within 24-48 hours.
+If you want to get pregnant this month, now is the time to have sex.

 If only the control line (C) shows up or the control line is darker than the test line, the test is negative.
 Test again tomorrow.